iterative/dvc.org/content/docs/command-reference/exp/branch.md

 - To preserve checkpoints as independent commits in the project's Git history

 To switch into the new branch, use `git checkout branch` and `dvc checkout`.
-Or use `git merge branch` to merge it into the current branch.
+Or use `git merge branch` and `dvc repro` to combine it with your current project version.

 ## Options